XiPingo/XiPingo.github.io/CV.md

 ### Econ
 - A project on Local Government Land Finance in China (ongoing)
 - A project on The relationship between central and local governments: Based on the perspective of game theory (ongoing)
-- Effective Responses to Stigmatized Enterprises: A Case Study of the Convenience Food Industry (with AI Peiyuan, YIN Tao and XU Fanjiahui, **first prize** in the freshman track at the 27th Forum of Science & Arts of Nanjing University) 2024.05
+- Effective Responses to Stigmatized Enterprises: A Case Study of the Convenience Food Industry (AI Peiyuan, **XIANG Xi**, YIN Tao and XU Fanjiahui, **first prize** in the freshman track at the 27th Forum of Science & Arts of Nanjing University) 2024.05

 ### Others
 - Works in the Nanjing University Undergraduate Admissions Volunteer Association 2024.05 - Present